Skip to Content (Press Enter) Skip to Footer (Press Enter)

 “I come at this work from my personal experience as a clinician.
 I am a general internist, and early on in my medical training, I became very interested in the importance of good communication between physicians, patients, and families after seeing so many frail, older people suffer in the ICU in their last moments of life.
 Most of them did not have a say in their trajectory or knew what was happening moment-to-moment because the healthcare system isn’t set up for pausing to have critical conversations about what matters most to people.

-I’ve dedicated my career to ensuring that all people receive end-of-life care that aligns with their goals and values, and families and caregivers are supported and heard.”
+I’ve dedicated my career to ensuring that all people receive end-of-life care that aligns with their wishes, goals, and values, and families and caregivers are supported and heard.”

 Did medical school help prepare you for dealing with death and end-of-life issues?